 Whilst you’re in the latter, you might want to stop for a drink and a bite to eat, and you’ll be flooded with options.
 The Rose Villa Tavern sits at the heart of Brum’s independent scene, serving great food and quality drinks.
 But Birmingham’s all about the curries, many of which you can find spaced out across the Balti triangle.

-Whichever destination you choose to visit, don’t forget to book an Advance ticket via our website or our Train Tickets app for zero booking fees.
+Whichever destination you choose to visit, don’t forget to book an Advance ticket via our website or our Train Tickets app.
 You can also find information on how to get cheaper train tickets via our special offers page.
 If you need more information, you can contact us here.